Bschuster3434/AAVE_Lesson/README.md

 In this transaction, we get the following changes:

 - The collateral asset for the supply is being sent to the reserve of other tokens, which is defined by the aTokenAddress
-- Then, an aToken is then minted to the sender, which appears to be a one to one minting (1 ETH == 1 aToken ETH).
-This token gets a particular interest rate (`reserveCache.nextLiquidityIndex`), which the user then has access to.
+- Then, an aToken is then minted to the sender.
+This token gets a particular interest rate (`reserveCache.nextLiquidityIndex`), which is associated with the token.

 You'll also notice that the function uses a [safeTransferFrom](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/logic/SupplyLogic.sol#L67), which is why we needed to give approval to the contract before it could use our tokens.